 University Conduct Administrator

 The University Conduct Administrator is responsible for managing the University-wide judicial processes for both individual students and various student groups, investigating alleged violations of the Student Code of Conduct/Title V of the California Code of Regulations (and relevant CSU Executive Orders), and recommending disciplinary sanctions when appropriate.

 Student Conduct Referral

-If a member of the University community has witnessed a violation of the Standards of Student Conduct by an SSU student and believes that formal conduct proceedings are warranted, a complaint may be directed to the Office of Judicial Affairs by submitting a Student Conduct Referral form or by calling 707-664-2838.
+If a member of the University community has witnessed a violation of the Standards of Student Conduct by an SSU student and believes that formal conduct proceedings are warranted, a complaint may be directed to the Office of Student Conduct by submitting a Student Conduct Referral form or by calling 707-664-2838.

 The Student Conduct Process

 - SSU Policy on Cheating and Plagiarism